-Ramps, elevators, and other modifications to the school or workplace can make them more accessible to wheelchair users and people with other physical disabilities.
+Ramps, elevators, and other modifications can make schools and workplaces more accessible.
+This helps wheelchair users and people with other physical disabilities.

 - Assistive Devices

-Modified computers, telephone headsets, automatic lights, or adjustable-height desks make office or classroom settings more conducive to navigating physical impairments.
+Modified computers, telephone headsets, automatic lights, and adjustable-height desks make office and classroom settings more conducive to navigating physical impairments.